-- Make a single selection across the aligned sequences.
+- 1. Make a single selection across the aligned sequences.
 One way to do this is to drag the mouse along the consensus sequences.
 Another is to triple-click on a feature.
 Either selects a "vertical slice" of all the sequences in the current alignment.
 If you plan to use Mauve as the alignment algorithm, note that you can only select and subalign sequences within the active block. - 2.
-Choose Align > Realign Subsequences to open a dialog populated for a sequence subalignment.
+Choose Align > Realign Subsequences to open a dialog populated for a sequence subalignment. - 3.
+Choose the desired alignment method from the drop-down menu, then set other options as desired.